 In September 2015, we were also trained and certified in Concrete Countertops, installed through the use of cement overlays, by iCoat Concrete Products of Phoenix, Arizona.

 In the specialty area of Concrete Engraving, we received training and certification from Engrave-A-Crete, Inc. of Mansfield, Missouri, in April 2002.
 Concrete engraving includes the reproduction of images, designs and logos in concrete, as well as the scoring of decorative saw-cut patterns, using a variety of pneumatic and electric specialty power tools.

 Also, in 2002, we attended Incon University, sponsored by the Florida Concrete & Products Association, in Orlando, Florida, and received education and certification in New Concrete Technologies, including the use of White Cement, and building of Concrete Homes.

 In 2003, we took and completed the EPA-mandated, Lead Safety Training for companies working in remodeling, repair, and painting, from MasiMax Resources, Inc. of Reston, Virginia.

 Michigan has a state licensing requirement.
 In Illinois, decorative concrete contractors are required to register with every county in which they do business.

 In 1999, we tested, and passed, the Michigan Residential Builders, Maintenance & Alterations Contractor licensing exam, in the Painting and Concrete trades.
-We took the exam and passed again, in December 2013, after the State of Michigan revised its licensing requirements, in 2008, to require 60 hours of pre-licensure education.
+We took the exam and passed again in December 2013 after the State of Michigan revised its licensing requirements in 2008 to require 60 hours of prelicensure education.

-We took and passed that 60-hour Residential Builder's pre-licensure course from the License to Build company.
-Previously, we took and completed, in 2003, Contractor College, from the Painting & Decorating Contractors of America (PDCA) in 2003.
+We took and passed that 60-hour Residential Builder Pre-Licensure course from the License to Build company.
+Previously, we took and completed, in 2003, "Contractor College", from the Painting & Decorating Contractors of America (PDCA).